Pay your Utility Bill Online

 - Building Materials including, but not limited to, lumber, bricks, block, etc

 Drug Take-Back Day

 Sponsored by the Star City Police Department and CVS Pharmacy

 - April 26 10:00 Am to 2:00 PM at CVS Pharmacy

 - May 26 10:30 AM Veteran's Memorial along the Rail Trail

 The Town of Star City Codified Ordinances are on the web!

 Previously only available by request in the business office, we are pleased to now provide access to our city codes online.

 Please click the link below to browse our current ordinance book:

-Click the link below for an archive of Council Meeting Minutes for this fiscal year (July 2012 through present)-links will be updated following each meeting date with the approved minutes from the previous meeting.
+Click the link below for an archive of Council Meeting Minutes for the fiscal years 2012-2013 and 2013-present-links will be updated following each meeting date with the approved minutes from the previous meeting.